GeekBeardBV/yuraa.com/_posts/2025-11-15-Fleating pantone.md

 Time passes, days fly by, years run through...
 And the elements do their job - they destroy the paint, the color fades, cracks appear, etc.

 Actually there is also one more "element" = people.
-Graphities, tagging and other types of personal expression that ends up on walls for all of us to admire.
+Graffiti, tagging and other types of personal expression that ends up on walls for all of us to admire.

-Maintenance crews try to freeze the time, by maintaining the overall looks of these objects, by patching out the areas which were damanged.
+Maintenance crews try to freeze the time, by maintaining the overall looks of these objects, by patching out the areas which were damaged.

-But here is a noticable challenge: **They never get the color right**
+But here is a noticeable challenge: **They never get the color right**
 ![Desktop View](/assets/img/fleating-pantone/fp0-01.jpg){: width=60%}

 Sure, original color faded at the very least.
 If you were to use the same exact paint, it wouldn't match.
 But In most cases you could see that the difference is a little too drastic.